Skip to main content

 Flags:

-• --folder=<value> : Path to the input directory containing API specifications and Build Config file.
+• --input=<value> : Path to the parent directory containing the 'src' directory, which includes API specifications and configuration files.
 Defaults to ./.

-• --destination=<value> : Path to the downloaded portal.
-Defaults to ./generated_portal.
+• --destination=<value> : Path where the portal will be generated.
+Defaults to <input>/portal.

 • --force, -f : Overwrite if a portal exists in the destination.